Documents - the Vox AC30/4 and Vox AC30/6

 "Melody Maker" magazine, 9th July, 1960.
 Shirley Douglas and Chas McDevitt.

 "Melody Maker" magazine, 30th July, 1960.
-Shirley Douglas and Chas McDevitt.
+Shirley Douglas and Chas McDevitt with the *new" Vox amplifiers.
 The newness in question was the advent of the AC30/6 and doubtless the new split front cabinets.

 Also "Melody Maker", 30th July, 1960 - "Paul's Music Studio".
 Paul was in fact Paul Jennings, son of Tom, and manager of the shop at 88 Broadway, Bexleyheath - better known as "Musicland".